babupallam/Text2Art-Generator/README.md

 ### 🛠 **Implementation Specifications**

-This project is a **Flask-based AI Image Generator** that utilizes a **text-to-image generation model** to create AI-generated images based on user prompts.
+This project is a **Flask-based Text2Art-Generator** that utilizes a **text-to-image generation model** to create AI-generated images based on user prompts.

 #### 🔹 **Model Used**
 - The implementation uses **Stable Diffusion / DALLE-2** (or other text-to-image models).